FredHutch/OncoscapeV3/README.md

 # Oncoscape V3
 ![oncoscapeLanding](https://user-images.githubusercontent.com/68349241/133341925-2c10337b-4836-48b7-994a-8e7477df4e84.png)

-This is code for the most current version of Oncoscape, currently called V3.
+Oncoscape is an Open Source tool for visualization and hypothesis generation.
+It allows viewing and manipulation of molecular (genetic, proteomic, etc.) and clinical data, with the goal of revealing patterns among cancers or other diseases.

 New features include: